 About update checker data

 A small amount of information about your Splunk Enterprise version and platform is sent to Splunk.
-Splunk uses the data to understand the number of customers using older versions of Splunk Enterprise and Splunk apps, and your Splunk software instance uses the data to display a message in Splunk Web when a new version is available.
+Splunk uses the data to understand the number of customers using older versions of Splunk Enterprise and Splunk apps.
+Your Splunk software instance uses the data to display a message in Splunk Web when a new version is available.

 Two types of update checker data are sent, Enterprise update checker data and app update checker data.